e-nurtin/e-nurtin/README.md

 - 👋 Hi, I’m Ersin Nurtin
 - 👀 My interests are anything data related, Web, APIs and more!
-- 🌱 I’m currently learning Flask!
+- 🌱 I’m currently learning SQL, Azure and Dynamics 365!
 - 💞️ I’m looking to collaborate on anything that will challenge me and sharpen my skills!
 - 📫 You can reach me through - ersin.nurtin@outlook.com